 It is important to work with surgeons who will take the time to understand what you are trying to achieve and who are comfortable dealing with different ethnic populations.
 We take these differences in anatomic and structural components into consideration when planning your surgery and explaining what can be accomplished.

 During your consultation, we will work together to define what your aesthetic goals are using computer imaging.
 Based on your desires and your individual anatomy, we will then devise a surgical plan which is best suited to achieve your individual goals.
-For more information, we recommend you go to our Modern Rhinoplasty ebook to read further on the subject.

 Ethnic rhinoplasty surgery allows patients to improve their appearance while maintaining a strong connection to their ethnic background.
 However, there are potential risks and temporary side-effects you should be aware of before surgery.
 These include: